Posts Tagged: government

 French police force save millions by using Ubuntu

 This might be one of the largest government agencies making a whole sale change to Ubuntu and leaving Microsoft behind.
 Ubuntu Linux is a free open source operating system that can very capably replace a Microsoft Windows operating system.
-This article describes how France’s national police force will change all 90,000 of their computers to Ubuntu by 2015, and they have already saved more than $50 million dollars with their efforts so far.
+This article describes how France’s national police force will change all 90,000 of their computers to Ubuntu by 2015, and they… Read More »French police force save millions by using Ubuntu

 How to fill out a PDF form with your computer